caryoscelus/heavy-bright-sun-wip/chapters/xxx-flight-across.md

     ***

 Finally, my train of thought is interrupted by another human being entering the scarlet cabin.
-Human eyes, not any less human ears on the human scull, properly covered by skin — he looked funny.
+Human eyes, not any less human ears on the human scull properly covered by skin — he looked funny.
 I was staring at him perhaps too
 scrutinizingly: he almost reached his hand to wipe his face of something that wasn't there.
 Then he smiled at me with his pretendingly tired smile.